suriyaprakhash/servlet-vs-reactive/README.md

 # TODO

+- Gatling tests for DB
+- Check how the perf of Servlet DB and Reactive DB

+Extra,
-- Calculate DB perf
+- Move it to docker for perf test
 - Try adding glowroot into docker
+- Try adding join inventory table